danthegoodman1/SQLGateway/README.md

 | `HTTP_PORT`        | HTTP port to run the HTTP(2) server on                                                                                      | No                         | `8080`  |
 | `POD_HTTPS`        | Indicates whether the pods should use HTTPS to contact each other.<br/>Set to `1` if they should use HTTPS.                 | No                         |         |
 | `TRACES`           | Indicates whether query trace information should be included in log contexts.<br/>Set to `1` if they should be.             | No                         |         |

+## Clustered vs. Single Node

+SQLGateway can either be run in a cluster, or as a single node.

+If running as a single node, ensure to omit the `REDIS_ADDR` env var.

+When running in clustered mode (`REDIS_ADDR` env var present), it will require that a connection to Redis can be established.

+When transactions are not found locally, a lookup to Redis will be attempted.
+If the transaction is found on a remote pod, the request will be proxied to the remote pod.

+Redis Cluster mode support is on the roadmap.

+## Transactions

+Transactions (and query requests) have a default timeout of 30 seconds.
+This will be configurable in the future.

+When any query in a transaction fails, the transaction is automatically rolled back and the pool connection released, meaning that the client that errors is not responsible for doing so.

+If a transaction times out then it will also automatically roll back and release the pool connection.

+if a pod crashes while it has a transaction, then the transaction will be immediately released, but may remain present within Redis.
+A special error is returned for this indicating this may be the case.

+If Redis crashes while a transaction is still held on a pod, then other pods will not be able to route transaction queries to this pod.
+The timeout will garbage collect these transactions, but the connection will remain held until it times out.

 ## Running distributed tests